corrode/corrode.github.io/content/blog/simple/index.md

 Crucially, writing simple software does not mean implementing "good-enough-for-now" software.
 That approach surely will lead to technical debt and maintenance nightmares further down the line as workarounds get stacked on top of each other.
 No, simple software can still be well-designed software, but it keeps the current requirements in mind.
+For example, [compile-time invariants](/blog/compile-time-invariants/) and [making illegal states unrepresentable](/blog/illegal-state/) are techniques that add real safety without adding accidental complexity.
+The type system does the work so your code doesn't have to.
 The goal is not to take shortcuts.
 Quite the contrary: the goal is to avoid unnecessary complexity, which often is the root cause for having to take shortcuts later on when bad systems design prevents a cleaner solution.
 In [code reviews](https://endler.dev/2025/how-to-review-code/), I pay extra attention to ensuring we don't cut corners to avoid doing the necessary design work.